 After experimenting with smartphones, air purifiers, kettles, electric screwdrivers, drones, TV’s and more, Xiaomi is now set to expand its horizons further.
 The company sent out an event invite for the launch of a new product that might be an electric vehicle of some sort.

 Xiaomi’s sub-brand Mi Ecosystem, MIJIA , has an event scheduled on December 12th for the launch.
-The teaser for the event shows a skid mark on the poster, which stirred up the speculations of the product to be an electric bike or car.
+The teaser for the event shows a skid mark on the poster, which stirred up the speculations of the product to be an electric scooter or car.

-We are still not sure whether the vehicle is a car or a bike.
+We are still not sure whether the vehicle is a car or a scooter.
 Xiaomi had earlier unveiled the QiCycle in June, a foldable electric bike with a 250W, 36V high-speed motor.
 Since the poster shows a skid mark, it is obvious to assume that the vehicle could be another bike or an electric scooter.
 The features include ABS anti-locking brakes, regenerative braking, and cruise control.
 These features indicate that the company is all set to foray into the business of smart vehicle.

 According to Fone Arena, Lei Jun, CEO of Xiaomi had also stated last year that the company will not make electric cars for the next 3 or 5 years.
 Therefore, the possibility of Xiaomi unveiling a smart bike is overshadowing smart car.
 Whatever is the plan, only December 12th will raise the curtains from it!